FIWARE-Ops/docs.TourGuide/doc/publishing-open-data-in-fiware/how-to-publish-context-information-as-open-data-in-ckan.md

 context data generated over time.
 This is one of the usages of the Open Data publication GE, CKAN, in FIWARE.

-CKAN is an open source solution for the publication, management and consumption of open data, usually, but not only, through static datasets.
-CKAN allows to catalogue, upload and manage open datasets and data sources, while supports searching, browsing, visualizing or accessing open data.
-CKAN is the Open Data publication platform that is most widely used by many cities, public authorities and organizations.

 You may take advantage of the connectors supported by the Context Broker that automatically generate historic records generated each time there is a change in the context information and make those records available